 This nifty travel stroller is a Guinness World Record holder - and it's pretty clear to see why.
 It is so compact you could slide it into your beach bag!
 At less than 5 kilograms, it clears carry-on luggage requirements, and it comes with sun shade, footrest and storage basket.
 It's available in Capri Blue, Posh Pink or Monument Black.
 (Suitable from six months.)
 Buy the GB Pockit Travel Stroller here.

 GB QBit+ Stroller

 This is another one that will fit happily into the overhead compartment on a plane.
 It weighs just six kilograms, has a sun canopy, storage basket and it's designed to be used one-handed.
 Because that's how parenting is done most of the time.
-(Suitable from six months in stroller mode, but a newborn bassinet attachment can be purchased for use from birth.)
-Buy the BabyZen Yoyo here for $749.
+(Suitable from six months in stroller mode or birth with newborn bassinet insert.)
+Buy the BabyZen Yoyo here.

 Britax Holiday Stroller

 Plane friendly, and one that can be worn as a backpack, the Britax Holiday Stroller has many of the great features of other travel strollers, without the hefty price tag.
 It weighs only 4.9 kilograms, has a sun canopy, storage basket, one-link brake and front swivel wheels.
 (Suitable from six months.)
-Buy the Britax Holiday Stroller here for $229.
+Buy the Britax Holiday Stroller here.

 Mountain Buggy Nano Travel Stroller